veganhacktivists/mydailydozen/readme.md

 If you want to add more, feel free to add them to this file.

+### Laravel Components

+In `resources/views/components`, you will find components for rendering icons and dates.
+Please use those if you need to display either of those things.

+For more information on Laravel Components, [check out the docs](https://laravel.com/docs/7.x/blade#components).
+They are useful, and it's recommended that you make a lot of them.

 ### Adding JavaScript functionality

-With the introduction of [Laravel Livewire](https://livewire-framework.com/), there is a bunch of functionality we can add to our apps without writing custom JS. **If you want to add any AJAX functionality, please attempt to use Livewire instead of writing jQuery spaghetti code.**
+With the introduction of [Laravel Livewire](https://livewire-framework.com/) and [AlpineJS](https://github.com/alpinejs/alpine/), there is a bunch of functionality we can add to our apps without writing custom JS. **If you want to add any AJAX functionality, please attempt to use Livewire and/or AlpineJS instead of writing jQuery spaghetti code.**

 Livewire is turned off by default as most projects won't need it, but it can be enabled in [`config/base.php`](config/base.php).
+AlpineJS is turned on by default, but can be disabled in the same place. **Note:** The included `x-date` Laravel component requires AlpineJS in order to work.

 We will almost certainly never built a single-page app with something like React or Vue; there is far too much overhead required, and for the apps we're building, they're not worth the trouble.